Video game preservation: Emulation

 Video game console emulators use software that replicates the hardware environment of a video-game console, arcade machine, or specific PC architecture.
 Generally these create a virtual machine on newer computer systems that simulate the key processing units of the original hardware.
 The emulators then can read in software, such as a ROM image for arcade games or cartridge-based systems, or the game's optical media disc or an ISO image of that disc, to play the game in full.

 Emulation has been used in some official capacity on newer consoles.
-Nintendo's Virtual Console allows games from its earlier consoles and other third-parties to be played on its newer ones.
-Sony had originally released the PlayStation 3 with backwards compatibility with PlayStation 1 and PlayStation 2 games if players had the original media, but have transitioned to selling emulated games in its PlayStation Store as well as offering the PlayStation Now cloud gaming service that allows PlayStation 3 games to be played on other devices including the PlayStation 4 and compatible personal computers.
+Nintendo's Virtual Console allowed games from its earlier consoles and other third-parties to be played on the Wii, Wii U, and 3DS.
+Some games can only be played in this way, such as the 2nd generation of Pokémon games.
+Nintendo's Virtual Console was shut down for the Wii on January 30, 2019, and for the 3DS and Wii U on March 27, 2023.
+Previously purchased titles remain playable.
+Sony had originally released the PlayStation 3 with backwards compatibility with PlayStation 1 and PlayStation 2 games if players had the original media, but have transitioned to selling emulated games in its PlayStation Store as well as offering the PlayStation Now cloud gaming service that allows PlayStation 3 games to be played on other devices including the PlayStation 4, PlayStation 5 and compatible personal computers.
 Microsoft has created a backwards compatibility program through emulation to allow selected Xbox titles to be played on the Xbox 360, and similarly another program for certain Xbox and Xbox 360 titles to be played on the Xbox One and Xbox Series X and Series S if they own the original game, and have made some of these titles available for purchase via digital distribution through Xbox Live.
 Former console hardware companies such as Sega and Atari have released emulation-based collections of their games for multiple systems.